Practical AI systems for small products.

 One audience, one workflow, one launchable screen set.

-Prompt system with examples, guardrails, and output checks.
+Prompt spec with source rules, examples, guardrails, and output checks.

-Local AI pipeline with batch inputs, review queue, and status logging.
+Local runtime with model choice, folder routing, review queue, and status logging.

 Ship the useful version before the giant version.